In the Larger Community: Online Antiracism Learning Circles

 Starting in October, hosted by First Unitarian Church of Portland

-You are invited to join Anti-Racism Learning Circles starting in February.
+You are invited to join us for Antiracism Learning Circles, which begin in early- to mid-October.
 Since it’s on Zoom, you can join from anywhere!

 LEARNING CIRCLES are small discussion cohorts based on a book or podcast that provide:

 - Important learning about white supremacy, racism, and our national history